Stuycs-K/finalprojectapcs-5-hu-hugo-chen-serena/DEVLOG-Hugo.md

 ## Hugo Hu

+### 2025-06-05 - Fixed Vignetting.
+Fixed undo

+Had an issue with the undo button.
+Fixed, now applies all changes properly.
+Re-introduced the vignetting button after previously removing it.
+Vignetting works.

+~30min

 ### 2025-06-04 - Added a modifier ArrayList<>

 Previously, there was an issue where adding / subtracting exposure & saturation, the image would just * / a constant.